redfoxofwealden/quenington-wildlife-park/README.md

 ### Content

-- Ideas for which birds and animals to include in the website have been inspired from [Wikipedia](https://en.wikipedia.org/).
--

 ## Deployment

 The website was deployed to GitHub using the steps below
-- From the GitHub account home page, navigate to the quenington-wildlife-park repository
+- from the GitHub account home page, navigate to the quenington-wildlife-park repository
 - on the top navigation bar click on Settings
 - on the left side menu click on Pages
 - from the source section drop-down menu, select the Master Branch